api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/configuring-airnode.md

 List the endpoints that you want to serve with the request–response protocol (RRP) under `triggers.rrp`.
 List the endpoints that you want to serve with the HTTP gateway under `triggers.http`.
-List the endpoints which can be used to get the signed relayed data in `triggers.httpSignedRelayed`.
+List the endpoints which can be used to get the signed data in `triggers.httpSignedData`.
 In most cases, you would create a trigger for each endpoint in your OIS object.

 ```json
 "triggers": {